HomeArchiveBlog

 return x if cond else y

-If a condition is a constexpr, the frontend evaluates the condition during compilation and only emits the selected branch.
+If a condition is a constexpr, the frontend evaluates it during compilation and emits only the selected branch.

 Expressions and Operators